MJ Melendez Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.32 team ERA that ranks 18th among all MLB pitching staffs.
+- The Mets have a 4.34 team ERA that ranks 18th across all league pitching staffs.

-- Mets pitchers combine to give up 130 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Mets pitchers combine to rank 18th in baseball in home runs allowed (130 total, 1.2 per game).

-- Quintana (0-2) takes the mound for the Mets to make his third start this season.

-- In his most recent time out on Wednesday, the left-hander tossed six innings against the New York Yankees, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.